legendu-net/blog/en/content/2012/11/schedule-task-using-crontab-in-linux/schedule-task-using-crontab-in-linux.markdown

 you probably want to go with [AirFlow](http://www.legendu.net/misc/blog/apache-airflow-tips) .

+## Installation

+Cron is usually installed by default.
+It not (e.g., if you are using a Docker image), you can install it using the following command (on Ubuntu).

+    :::bash
+    wajig update && wajig install cron

+## Alternative to Cron

+1. AirFow is a more rigorous job scheduling system.

+2. When cron is not available, a simple alternative is to write a simple Python script to run a task at certain times.

+## Tips and Traps

 1. There are 6 fields that you need to fill for a task to be schedule:
     `m`, `h`, `dom`, `mon`, `dow` and `command`,